Percona-Lab/query-playback/docs/source/installation/compiling_playback.rst

 Prerequisites
 --------------

-The following packages and tools must be installed to compile *Percona XtraBackup* from source.
+The following packages and tools must be installed to compile *Playback* from source.
 These might vary from system to system.

 In Debian-based distributions, you need to: ::